Register No: 31222R

-5.8 It shall be the duty of every Member to advise the Secretary promptly of each change of address.
-All notices and letters dispatched by post to a Member at the address registered in the Register of Members (which shall be conclusive proof thereof) shall be deemed to have been properly delivered pursuant to Rule 32.
+5.8 It shall be the duty of every Member to advise the Secretary promptly of each change of email and postal address.
+All notices and letters dispatched by post or email to a Member at the address registered in the Register of Members (which shall be conclusive proof thereof) shall be deemed to have been properly delivered pursuant to Rule 32.

 5.9 A Member may resign from the Club at any time by giving to the Secretary written notice of the intention so to do provided that the Member shall remain liable for all monies then due and owing to the Club.